-Crop insurance compensation [B.1150.50.02, now 1148.71]: Payments to compensate for crop losses, the restoration of damaged grassland and the purchase of feed.
-Compensation for crop losses, which is usually the largest component, is granted if specific crop yields fall short of 70% of the 5-year average.
-The payments account for the difference between farm sales and 70% of the revenue that would have been obtained on the planted area with normal yields.
+Natural disaster payments [B.1150.50.02, now 1148.71]: Payments to compensate for crop losses, the restoration of damaged grassland, and the purchase of feed.
+Compensation for crop losses, which is usually the largest component, is granted if specific crop yields fall short of 70 per cent of the 5-year average.
+The payments account for the difference between farm sales and 70 per cent of the revenue that would have been obtained on the planted area with normal yields.